 Dr. Ali Mattu creates entertaining, empowering, and educational mental health media.
 He’s a cognitive behavioral therapist who helps kids and adults with anxiety disorders.
 Through YouTube, Dr. Mattu teaches a global audience how to use psychological science to achieve their goals.
 He sparks conversations about mental health through storytelling performances, school assemblies, and pop culture conventions.

 Dr. Mattu has spent a decade treating panic disorder, social anxiety disorder, generalized anxiety disorder, obsessive-compulsive disorder, phobias, hair-pulling disorder (trichotillomania), skin-picking disorder (excoriation), tic disorder, and Tourette syndrome.
-He’s created over 100 videos for his YouTube channel, The Psych Show, which have been seen nearly 500,000 times.
-He has been interviewed by the New York Times, appeared on MTV, CBS, NBC, PBS, and has the honor of being referenced, and not made fun of, on HBO’s Last Week Tonight with John Oliver.
+He’s created over 100 videos for his YouTube channel, The Psych Show, which have been seen over 500,000 times.
+He has been interviewed by the New York Times, appeared on Buzzfeed, MTV, CBS, NBC, PBS, and has the honor of being referenced, and not made fun of, on HBO’s Last Week Tonight with John Oliver.

 Dr. Mattu is a licensed clinical psychologist and assistant professor at the Columbia University Irving Medical Center in New York City.
 He received his B.A. from the University of California, Los Angeles where he majored in psychology and minored in Asian American studies.
 Dr. Mattu received his Ph.D. in clinical psychology from The Catholic University of America in Washington, D.C.
 He completed a doctoral internship at the Bellevue Hospital Center and a post-doctoral fellowship at the NYU Langone Medical Center's Child Study Center.

 Dr. Mattu presently serves on the Board of Directors of The Story Collider and creates curriculum for the Pop Culture Hero Coalition.
 Has has served in a variety of leadership roles within the American Psychological Association including the Board of Directors, Council of Representatives, Council Leadership Team, Policy and Planning Board, Good Governance Project, and the American Psychological Association of Graduate Students.